What drives support for the populist, radical right and what do the actors offer their voters? The endangered nation is a key trope.

 Europe is experiencing increasing stress as it struggles to find unified solutions to the crises of migration, the economy and security.
 Mainstream politicians need to better address the concerns of the citizens who feel left behind or unrepresented by conventional parties.
 At the same time, they need to challenge conspiratorial thinking and myths about migrants and minorities.
 Conventional parties, rather than adopting the divisive rhetoric and slogans of PRR parties, should challenge them on their policy proposals.
 If conventional parties fail to seize the opportunity to reconnect with disillusioned voters, the radical right will surely continue to do so.

-Dr Cathrine Thorleifsson is a Senior Fellow at CARR and researcher at the Centre for Research on Extremism at the University of Oslo, Norway.
+Dr Cathrine Thorleifsson is a Senior Fellow at CARR and researcher at the Centre for Research on Extremism (C-REX) at the University of Oslo.
 See her profile here:

 © Cathrine Thorleifsson.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).